-Issue: SJKF occurrences have been documented near the Project site (CDFW 2021).
-The NOP states that the Project site is comprised of agricultural field, non-native annual grassland habitat, and patches of ruderal habitat, all of which are habitat types known to support SJKF.
+Issue: SJKF is known to occur in high densities throughout Project site (CDFW 2022).
+Aerial imagery shows that the project area consists of oil wells, agricultural field, non-native annual grassland habitat, and patches of ruderal habitat, habitat types, some of which, are suitable to support SJKF.
 In addition to grasslands, SJKF den in a variety of areas such as rights-of-way, vacant lots, agricultural and fallow or ruderal habitat, dry stream channels, and canal levees, and populations can fluctuate over time.
 SJKF are also capable of occupying urban environments (Cypher and Frost 1999).
 SJKF may be attracted to the Project area due to the type and level of ground-disturbing activities and the loose, friable soils resulting from intensive ground disturbance.
-There is a high likelihood that SJKF occupy the Project site and surrounding area.
+As a result, there is potential for SJKF to occupy the Project site and surrounding area.